-In the above image, we discover the above image of two fashionable couples framed by a picturesque coulisse of pines.
+In the above image, we discover two fashionable couples framed by a picturesque coulisse of pines.
 The women wear 1830s-style bonnets, tight bodices, and ankle length carriage gowns with gigot sleeves.
 The men are dressed in wool coats and what looks like French hunting or sailor caps.
 Across the valley are the imposing silhouettes of the Aiguilles du Grépon and du Midi.
 To our left and out of sight, is the famed Mer de glace.
-To the right, also out of our field of vision, is the Mont Blanc.
+To the right, also out of our field of vision, is Mont Blanc.
 Three of the figures are admiring Byron’s ‘Monarch of the mountains’, one of them with the aid of a telescope, whereas the fourth is looking toward us, as if posing for a selfie.
 The sketch is signed ‘G.S.’ and placed over a separate inscription by a tourist from Clermont-Ferrand dated 8 September 1834.
 On the same page are entries by a party from the United States, two visitors from Britain, another French group, and four more English tourists accompanied by a local guide.
 The weather that day, according to one inscription, is ‘superb’, with ‘perfect’ visibility.

 The image perfectly illustrates the rapid democratization of the Romantic Sublime during the first half of the nineteenth century, when, as historian Claire-Eliane Engel puts it, the Alps were brought down to Earth.
 The solitary, reflective male figure in Caspar David Friedrich’s iconic ‘Wanderer above the Sea of Fog’, painted only sixteen years beforehand, is replaced by these four tourists, suggesting that the Romantic Sublime could also be a collective experience.
 If the grinning woman turned toward her companions exposes Friedrich’s Romantic mise en scène, the many poems and comments in the visitor book praising Mont Blanc’s divine glory also remind us that most visitors during the first half of the nineteenth century continued to associate the natural sublime with Christian faith, not with Percy Bysshe Shelley’s ‘awful doubt’.